microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

         - we could provide an API to determine whether to wait or return?
     - fragile, somewhat silly, exporting symbols from EXEs is annoying and uncommon

-An earler version of this specification offered the **always** allocation policy, with the following behaviors:
+An earlier version of this specification offered the **always** allocation policy, with the following behaviors:

 * A GUI subsystem application would always get a console window.
 * A command-line shell would not wait for it to exit before returning a prompt.